picademy/a-starter-task/README.md

 ##Introduction

 Interested in innovative ways to assess students work on Raspberry Pis in the classroom?
 Then github for education could provide a good answer.
 This tutorial will demonstrate how you could use github to give students some starter code to adapt, and how you can assess their changes.
+If you are new to GitHub then this could be quite a learning curve, so dedicate an hour to sitting down and following the steps below.

 ##Step 1: Do you have a GitHub account?

 Make sure that you have signed up for [GitHub here](https://github.com/).
-This [github cheat sheet may come in handy](https://education.github.com/git-cheat-sheet-education.pdf) too.
+You can do this on a computer connected to the internet.
+This [github cheat sheet may come in handy](https://education.github.com/git-cheat-sheet-education.pdf) as a reference guide too.

 ##Step 2: Make a copy of this *repository*

-A repository is a type of folder on github.
+A repository is a type of folder or directory on github.
 Making a copy of a respoistory is called **forking**.
 Click on the 'Fork' button at the top of the screen on the right hand side, and a copy of everything in this respoitory called **a-starter-task** will appear in your account.

 ![](forking.png)

 ##Step 3: Locate the code!

-Now navigate back to your account and find the starter code called **code.py**.
+To locate the code file navigate back to your account.
+You can do this by clicking on your username at the top of the page.
+Now find the starter code file called **code.py**.
 The code will look like this but will be in a text file:

 ```python
 import random